 The department is housed in one building in Via Dodecaneso, adjacent to the Departments of Physics, Mathematics and Information Technology, and occupy the small valley of the Valle Puggia area.
 DCIC offers a three-year BSc degree course in Chemistry and Chemical Technologies and MSc degree courses in Chemical Sciences, Industrial Chemistry and Materials Science and Engineering; It is the associate department for the three-year MSc degree course in Materials Science.
 It is also responsible for teaching various branches of chemistry as part of the degree courses in Physics, Natural and Environmental Sciences, Biological Sciences, Geological Sciences and Biotechnologies.
 In addition, DCIC offers Phd courses in Chemical Technologies and Materials Science as well as several MSc courses.

-The department provides a large number of teaching facilities consisting of 11 lecture rooms, equipped with video projector, 8 laboratories and 2 study rooms.
+The department provides a large number of teaching facilities consisting of 12 lecture rooms, equipped with video projectors and in some cases of camera, 8 laboratories and 2 study rooms.
 Thesis projects are undertaken in research laboratories, located on 4 floors of the building.

-In a large laboratory at the Learning Centre, DCIC has set up and manages the Museo di Chimica (museum) which houses a large amount of interesting equipment dating as far back as the early 1800s.
-Lastly, the Department accommodates the Centro Servizi Bibliotecari di Chimica "Stanislao Cannizzaro" (library) and Working Groups of important National Inter-University Consortiums and the National Antarctic Research Programme.
+In a large laboratory at the Learning Centre, DCCI has set up and manages the Museo di Chimica (museum) which houses a large amount of interesting equipment dating as far back as the early 1800s.